moonniemoon/eCommerce-AndroidApp/README.md

 ### Bottom Navigation Bar

 https://www.youtube.com/watch?v=Chso6xrJ6aU&list=LL&index=3
-<br>↳ Created fragments
+<br>↳ Created and connected fragments to the navigation bar.
-<br>↳ The coding part is in Kotlin, the code in the end is from GeeksForGeeks.
+<br>↳ The coding part is in Kotlin, the code in MainActivity.java is from GeeksForGeeks and my previous projects.

 https://www.youtube.com/watch?v=OY5dw6B-Q-w&list=LL&index=2
 <br>↳ Created icons with a .svg format, and added them to res>drawable (vector asset)